gcperformance/service-data/README.md

 Data used by script to produce processed files.

 #### `outputs/`: Produced by the Script
 - `si.csv`: Full service inventory merging 2018–2023 datasets with the 2024 dataset.
+Only services in scope included.
 - `ss.csv`: Full service standard dataset merging 2018–2023 datasets with the 2024 dataset.
+Only services in scope included.

 ##### `outputs/indicators/`: Summary Files for Visualization and Review
+`service_scope` must contain `EXTERN` or `ENTERPRISE`
 - `maf1.csv`: percentage of services that have service standards by department
 - `maf2.csv`: percentage of service standards that met their target by department
 - `maf5.csv`: percentage of applicable services that can be completed online end-to-end by department
 - `maf6.csv`: percentage of client interaction points that are available online for services
 - `maf8.csv`: percentage of services which have used client feedback to improve services in the year prior to reporting
+- `maf_all.csv`: a concatenated table with all the maf columns and scores
 - `service_fte_spending.csv`: FTEs and spending for programs delivering services.
 - `si_fy_interaction_sum.csv`: Sum of interactions by service, fiscal year, channel
 - `si_fy_service_count.csv`: Unique services count by fiscal year.